Sustainability and Marketplace

 Alignment With Regional & Global Sustainability Frameworks & Initiatives

-In 2018, we actively aligned our ongoing sustainability work with five leading regional and global sustainability frameworks:
+In 2018, we actively aligned our ongoing sustainability work with five leading local and global sustainability frameworks:

 - Global Reporting Initiative (GRI)